 Why I Love Joico Creme Lightener (Bleach)

-I've tried several on scalp bleaches—many of them considered the "Cadillac" of bleaches.
-I always felt so much excitement and had high hope before trying a new one.
+I've tried several on-scalp bleaches—many of them considered the "Cadillac" of bleaches.
+I always felt so much excitement and had high hopes before trying a new one.

 If you are a dark base like me and you lighten your hair, you know the importance of a gentle bleach.
 Color does not lift color, so you must "double process" it.
 A double process is bleaching your hair with a lightener mixed with the proper developer and then toning to get the desired shade.

-The best on scalp lightner I've tried is the .
+The best on-scalp lightener I've tried is the Joico Creme Lightener.
 Some colorists might disagree, but this is the best product for monthly root touch-ups.
 If used correctly, it doesn't cause breakage.
-Joico Creme Lightener

 I'm a hair snob.
 I don't normally purchase hair products from shopping mall hair salons or products that everyone uses, so I wasn't sure what to think when I purchased the Joico lightener.
 To be honest, I'm not a huge fan of their haircare line.
 It's available everywhere, and, truthfully, it's a bit overexposed.